-Nairobi is a city located in Kenya, one of the largest cities in the country and also the capital.
+Nairobi is the capital of Kenya and one of the largest cities on the African continent.
 It also goes by another local name of Enkare Nairobi, meaning cool water in the Maasai language, a reference to the Nairobi river that flows through the city.

-Nairobi is home to some 4.3 million people within the city limits, and a further 9.3 million in the extended metropolitan area surrounding the city (including the city inhabitant count).
-Nairobi is home to many business centers and factories, with a large amount of industry taking place here, making it the 4th largest trading area within Africa.
-Subsequently, due to these industries and also the sheer amount of people and anthropogenic activities, there would be air pollution coming about as a result.
+Nairobi is home to some 4.3 million people within the city limits, and a further 9.3 million in the extended metropolitan area surrounding the city.
+Nairobi is home to many business centers and factories, making it the 4th largest trading area within Africa.
+Due to these business activities and the sheer amount of people and anthropogenic activities, it is not surprising that Nairobi suffers from its share of air pollution.

-There is also the issue of heavy duty vehicles to consider, ones such as trucks, lorries and buses, many of which also run on far outdated engines as well as diesel fuels, putting out pollution that would be far more excessive than what would be considered safe on an international level.
+There is also the issue of heavy duty vehicles to consider, ones such as trucks, lorries and buses, many of which also run on older diesel engines, putting out more pollution than seen in newer models.

-Other causes of pollution would be factory emissions, with many reports of vulnerable demographics such as young children and pregnant mothers being affected by the industrial effluence and fumes given off by factories, lacking the more stringent regulations necessary to keep their air contaminants to a minimum.
+Other causes of pollution are factory emissions, with many reports of vulnerable demographics such as young children and pregnant mothers being affected by the industrial effluence and fumes given off by factories, lacking the more stringent regulations necessary to keep their air contaminants to a minimum.